CICM/CicmWrapper/README.md

 - - 1    0 00017770 function_name_0 -> function_name_0
 - - 2    1 00017710 function_name_1 -> function_name_1
 - - ect...
-- Name the text file "pd.def" and add "EXPORT" at the first line
+- Name the text file "pd.def" and add "EXPORTS" at the first line
 - Tape : "lib /def:pd.def /OUT:pd.lib"
 <p>You will have a pd.lib in the Pure Data installation folder and be able to compile.</p>